 The new town contains a good range of shops including international designer fashions and the historical indoor market with Saturday street market close by.
 Along the seafront, leaving the old town a short walk behind, there are many large hotels catering to family beach holidays.

 A large Naval Museum plus smaller museums can be explored and there’s a glass-bottomed boat along with other boat day trips to go on.
-Limnoupolis water park is a 30 minute journey away and there are buses every hour to Rethymno and Heraklion.
-If you hire a car you can easily take a day trip to visit the surrounding countryside to see ruins, village life, and the famous pink-sand beaches of Balos and Elafonissi.
+Limnoupolis water park is a 30-minute journey away and there are buses every hour to Rethymno and Heraklion.
+If you rent a car, you can easily take a day trip to visit the surrounding countryside to see ruins, village life, and the famous pink-sand beaches of Balos and Elafonissi.

-Chania is popular with young families and couples seeking a good mix of culture and sightseeing with beach time as well as solo travellers who are backpacking around Europe for the Summer.
-It has enough going on that you don’t need to leave the city if you don’t want to.
+Chania, Crete is popular with young families and couples seeking a good mix of culture and sightseeing with beach time as well as solo travellers who are backpacking around Europe for the Summer.
+There’s enough going on in Chania, Crete that you don’t need to leave the city if you don’t want to.

 Splanzia Boutique Hotel – Located in the alleyways of the Old Town and just 15 minutes on foot from the beach, the Splanzia Boutique Hotel offers contemporary rooms in a Venetian building.
 Rooms are equipped with Internet, air-conditioning and satellite TV.